Professor Yasuhiko Kamiya

 In development assistance, you must clearly position yourself as to how you support and how much you intervene, while in humanitarian emergency aid, you must make difficult decisions promptly.
 The more you are involved, the more you realize the hollowness or limits of some approaches to international cooperation, the gap between ideals and reality, and the importance of learning from people in the field.
 To develop your capability along with those in the field, not necessarily solely for your career development, it is important to learn and un-learn some of what you have studied.

-What are taught and learned at classroom differ from what happen and are implemented.
+What is taught and learned in the classroom differs from what actually happens and is implemented.
 Sharing our failures and reflections in the field would be for beneficiaries, not for our carriers.
 This course offers the chance where we can continue our self-development together, with multifaceted perspectives and a critical regard for ourselves, while being aware of the privilege of mutually teaching and learning.